tobeybill/TISATAFL/README.md

 Rha Overstreet, Alex Romanowski, Tobey Bill, Anna Harvey

 ## Project Description
-We are analyzing the relationship between firm performance and CEO/Board of Director Compensation.
-Our analysis includes companies from the S&P500, we then separated the firms based on market value.
-We then ran a Ridge regression to predict firm CEO/BOD over/under compensation.
-After predicting compensation we determined the relationship between compensation and firm performance.
-Firm performance was calculated using TobinsQ and a logistic regression to create a firm performance variable.
+This project analyzes the relationship between firm performance and CEO/Board of Director Compensation.
+Our analysis includes companies from the S&P 500 separated into size categories based on market value.
+For each firm, we ran a Ridge regression to predict firm CEO/BOD over/under compensation percentages.
+After achieving this metric, we calculated a measure of firm performance using the coefficients of a linear regression as weights for each relevant variable.
+Once both over/under compensation and firm performance had been calculated for the firms in question, the two were correlated, plotted on a scatterplot, and then average firm performance was listed in comparison four cases of over/undercompensation.

 ## Our Approach
 1. Research determinants of CEO and BOD compensation for our regressions